mahlenmorris/VCVRack/README.md

 # VCV Rack plugin by Stochastic Telegraph
 Modules for use with VCV Rack 2.0, with an emphasis on generative and self-regulating structure.
 Exploring the region between random and static.

-## BASICally
+## BASICally (not yet released)
-A simple, somewhat familiar procedural programming language within the context of Rack.
+A simple, somewhat familiar procedural programming language within the context of VCV Rack.
 Can act like:
-* a sequencer
+* a very flexible sequencer
 * VCO or LFO
-* wavefolder
+* a wavefolder
-* control voltage utility
+* a control voltage utility
 * sample and hold
 * all of the above and more, simultaneously

-Useful both for quickly trying out a transformation and efficient enough to use anywhere.
+Useful both for quickly trying out an idea and efficient enough to use anywhere.

 ### Examples